ch3cook-fdu/Vote2Cap-DETR/README.md

 ## 5. Make Predictions for online test benchmark

-Our model also provides prediction codes for ScanRefer online test benchmark.
+Our model also provides the inference code for ScanRefer online test benchmark.

 The following command will generate a `.json` file under the folder defined by `--checkpoint_dir`.